-If you’re a veterinarian, want to be one, are training to be one, or love someone who is, you should know about the extreme unfairness towards the profession that exists today.
-Veterinarians are treated horribly under student loan rules.
-Students graduate with huge balances, are not eligible for the best forgiveness options, and don’t earn high enough incomes to pay back their debt.
+If you’re a veterinarian, want to be one, are in training , or love someone who is, you should know about the extreme unfairness toward the animal health profession that exists today.
+Veterinarians are treated horribly under student loan repayment rules.
+Students graduate with huge balances, are not eligible for the best student loan forgiveness options, and don’t earn high enough incomes to pay back their debt.

 Furthermore, the federal government does not impose any caps for practical purposes on how much student debt you can borrow.
-In the absence of any market imposed restraint on the cost of tuition, it grows steadily higher each year.
+In the absence of any market-imposed restraint on the cost of tuition, it grows steadily higher each year.

-Assume that you are a vet student who graduates with $300,000 in student debt and receives an offer for $80,000 a year at a private vet hospital.
+Assume that you are a vet student who graduates with $300,000 in student debt and receives an offer of $80,000 a year at a private vet hospital.
 Your loan payments will never touch the high balance unless you dedicate 50% of your income to your debt.
 That’s not a realistic proposition.

 For that reason, virtually all veterinarians graduate and take a job in the private sector.
-Because of the lack of not for profit jobs, almost no veterinarians qualify for the Public Service Loan Forgiveness program, which is by far the most generous benefit available to students today.
+Because of the lack of nonprofit jobs, almost no veterinarians qualify for the PSLF program, which is by far the most generous benefit available to students today.

 Veterinarians certainly make more money than the average American household.
 That said, of course they should.
 They have four years of freaking graduate level education!
 Unfortunately, vet salaries are far below those of human doctors.

 No matter how much a family loves their dog, there just isn’t the same financial desire to pay thousands of dollars for a surgery to save its life.
 Most families who face a huge vet bill to save their pet will instead decide to put the pet down.

-That said, only paying $10,000 on a $300,000 loan balance does not even cover the interest.
+That said, only paying $10,000 on a $300,000 loan amount does not even cover the interest.
 The federal student loan rules trap veterinarians.
 They have to pay big monthly payments when they graduate, but they aren’t able to pay down their debt.

-Assume Sarah graduated in 2012 and has been paying on her debt every year.
+Assume Sarah the veterinarian graduated in 2012 and has been paying on her debt every year.
 She now has a $350,000 balance with an average interest rate on her consolidated loans of 7.25%.
 Sarah makes $85,000 a year in a private animal hospital.

-So her total cost is $683,000 for her veterinary education over 25+ years.
+So, her total cost is $683,000 for her veterinary education over 25+ years.